 COVID-19 Epidemiology Update | OVERVIEW

-● Since the last briefing, ONE additional Member State (Guinea) is experiencing a 3rd wave.
+- Since the last briefing, NO additional Member State is experiencing a 3rd wave.

-● Four countries (Algeria, Kenya, Somalia and Tunisia) are experiencing a 4th COVID-19 wave.
-2 (50%) MS are experiencing a more severe 4th wave.
+- Seven countries (Algeria, Benin, Egypt, Kenya, Mauritius, Somalia and Tunisia) are experiencing a 4th COVID-19 wave.
+4 (57%) MS are experiencing a more severe 4th wave.

-● Since the last briefing, ONE additional Member State (Somalia) is experiencing a 4th wave.
+- Since the last briefing, NO additional Member State is experiencing a 4th wave.

 COVID-19 Epidemiology Update | VARIANTS OF CONCERN (VOC)

-Since the last briefing, THREE additional Member States (Liberia, Seychelles and Sudan) have reported this variant.
+Since the last briefing, ONE additional Member State (Madagascar) has reported this variant.

-Since the last briefing, ONE additional Member State (Sudan) has reported this variant.
+Since the last briefing, ONE additional Member State (Liberia) has reported this variant.

-Since the last briefing, FOUR additional Member States (Eswatini, Lesotho, Sierra Leone and Seychelles) have reported this variant.
+Since the last briefing, THREE additional Member States (Mali, Burkina Faso and Sudan) have reported this variant.

-Since the last briefing, NO Member State has reported this variant.
+Since the last briefing, NO additional Member State has reported this variant.